wardolphin/wardolphin.github.io/_posts/2020-01-24-Forecasting-risks-inside-an-organisation.md

 #### Scenario 1 Round 1

-In the next 12 months, during the course of a red team operation, the red team:
+In the next 12 months, during a red team operation, the red team:

 1.  compromised one or more employee assigned computers